Shayype White Paper

 be you!

-Despite never being 100% certain it’s you
+But despite never being 100% certain it’s

-be “spoofed” or stolen.
+can so easily be “spoofed” or stolen.

 In 2019 the X-Lab group of Chinese “white